oxedions/banquise/README.md

 The aim of Banquise is to be simple, modular, and to use less scripts as possible.

-Banquise is able to deploy a full basic HPC cluster, including: master node, login nodes, compute nodes, and io nodes (or simply a master and it's compute nodes).
+Banquise is able to deploy a full basic HPC cluster, including: master node, login nodes, compute nodes, and io nodes (or simply a master and its compute nodes).

             +------------+
             |            |